Frequently Asked Questions about GPS

 Where does GPS get their cats from?

-Golden Paw Society rescues cats who have been surrendered to municipal animal shelters.
+Golden Paw Society rescues cats who have been surrendered to municipal animal shelters across Long Island and the tri-state area.
 We focus our attention on those cats who have been either sitting there the longest or who are not adjusting well to shelter living, and therefore at-risk of being euthanized.

 How can I ensure your cats are healthy?